La Jaille-Yvon Select dates Select guests

 Overview

-Château du Plessis-Anjou is a historic chateau in La Jaille-Yvon, France, with historic roots that go as far back as 5 centuries.
-Having been open for public accommodation for about 40 years, the chateau provides guests with unique local experiences and amenities such as cooking trips and hunting tours amidst scenic views and historically authentic features.
+Château du Plessis-Anjou is a historic chateau in La Jaille-Yvon that dates back as far as five centuries.
+The chateau provides guests with unique local experiences and amenities such as cooking trips and hunting tours amidst scenic views.
 Modern conveniences include a private pool, televisions, free WiFi, and more.
 The culinary highlight for those staying at the chateau is its continental breakfast, which features local, seasonal ingredients for authentic cuisine.
 Going beyond traditional hospitality, the staff can also arrange special events and occasions such as seminars or retreats.
-Overall, Château du Plessis-Anjou is an ideal retreat for those seeking relaxation and adventure while enjoying the traditional hospitality of Angers.
+Château du Plessis-Anjou is an ideal retreat for those seeking relaxation and adventure while discovering the beauty of Angers.

 History